 I landed in the southwest portion, along the edge it was smooth.”

-A circa 2006 aerial view looking northeast along the paved runway at Cuddeback,
+A 2014 aerial view looking northwest along the paved runway at Cuddeback,

 showing several small buildings along the south side of the field.